HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 2. Go to the custom DX Portlet you created.
 3. Go to the folder that contains the view files inside the created custom DX Portlet.
 In this example, navigate to: ```src/main/webapp/_JSPDemoPortlet/jsp/html/```.
    ![WCM JSP Tags in View Files of Custom Portlet](../developing_managing_content/_img/wcm_jsp_tag_custom_portlet.png)
-4. Configure the below piece of code in any of the view files where comments feature needs to be enabled.
+4. Add the below piece of code in any of the view files where comments feature needs to be enabled.
     ```
     <%@ taglib uri="/WEB-INF/tld/wcm.tld" prefix="wcm"%>
     <wcm:initworkspace>login fail</wcm:initworkspace>